tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MySQL/常见问题/备份相关/备份常见问题_intl_en.md

 <span id = "bfwt10"></span>
 ### What should I do if the backup download is slow?
-We recommend that you copy the download address on the **Backup and Restore** tab in the [TencentDB for MySQL console](https://console.cloud.tencent.com/cdb), log in to a (Linux) CVM instance in the same VPC as the TencentDB instance, and run the `wget` command for high-speed download over the private network.
+We recommend that you copy the download address on the **Backup and Restoration** tab in the [TencentDB for MySQL console](https://console.cloud.tencent.com/cdb), log in to a (Linux) CVM instance in the same VPC as the TencentDB instance, and run the `wget` command for high-speed download over the private network.
 >?`wget` command format: wget -c 'backup file download address' -O custom filename.xb

 <span id = "bfwt11"></span>